 One might say a book critic’s function is to help readers decide which books to read.
 Often, though, a critic’s most important function is to tell us about books there is no way we’re ever going to read, like, in my case, Milan Kundera’s The Curtain: An Essay in Seven Parts.
 I respect Kundera, but this is in critic Russell Banks’ words “his third book-length meditation on the novel”, and since I haven’t read either of Kundera’s first two book-length meditations on the novel, I believe Russell Banks’ cover article in this week’s New York Times Book Review is as close to The Curtain as I am ever likely to get.
 In this case, what I mainly need from Banks is a good executive summary.

 In Kundera’s somewhat Eurocentric view, the novel is uniquely able to express a highly ironic “antimodern modernism,” a mode of disillusioned thinking that was fathered by Cervantes, who with Rabelais, Fielding, Sterne and Diderot established a lineage that is “suspicious of tragedy: of its cult of grandeur; of its theatrical origins; of its blindness to the prose of life.”

-Antimodern modernism -- I like that.
+Antimodern modernism — I like that.
 This is a good essay, though Banks should avoid jostling his readers with questionable digressions like this:

-Maybe Banks believes that language is destiny, but I’ll argue till the end of time that the author of The Trial

-was more Jewish than either German or Czech, except that this has nothing to do with Kundera anyway.
+Maybe Banks believes that language is destiny, but I’ll argue till the end of time that the author of The Trial, The Castle and Metamorphosis was more Jewish than either German or Czech, except that this has nothing to do with Kundera anyway.
 Then, later:

 Not since Henry James, perhaps, has a fiction writer exemplied the process of writing with such insight, authority and range of reference and allusion.